Javkamkrastavizi/MicrophoneVolumeLocker/README.md

 # Programs Used to make this

-### All Rights reserved to their Respectful Owners
+### All Rights Reserved To Their Respectful Owners

 1.AutoHotkey 1.1.33.10